qavajs/qavajs.github.io/versioned_docs/version-2x/Steps/lighthouse.md

 sidebar_position: 8
 ---

-# @qavajs/steps-lighthouse v2
+# @qavajs/steps-lighthouse
-Steps to perform lighthouse audit.
-Library can work on top of playwright and webdriverio drivers
+Steps to perform lighthouse audit on top of playwright and webdriverio drivers.

-It is docs for qavajs v2.
-If you are looking docs for v1 go to [(v1 docs)](../../versioned_docs/version-1x/Steps/lighthouse-v1.md)

 ## Installation
 ```